 Center for Image-Guided Neurosurgery

-As the first North American center to initiate a clinical program for Gamma Knife stereotactic radiosurgery in 1987, the Center for Image-Guided Neurosurgery continues to be an international leader in this field.
+The CIGNS was also the first North American center to initiate a clinical program for Gamma Knife stereotactic radiosurgery in 1987 and continues to be an international leader in this field.
 Currently, two Gamma Knife units are located at UPMC Presbyterian, one of the few clinical sites in the world with two clinical units.
-In the fall of 2007, the Leksell Gamma Knife Perfexion™ was installed.
-This unit is booked for reloading of the Cobalt 60 sources in 2023, during which we hope to upgrade it to the latest generation Gamma Knife technology.
-This latest generation Gamma Knife unit incorporates advanced robotics, expands the role of radiosurgery to include cranial vertebral junction targets, provides greater patient access, and enhances patient safety.
-The ICON® Gamma Knife incorporates a cone beam CT imaging system in order to facilitate a mask stereotactic fixation system for selected patients.
+In the summer of 2023, the center will upgrade one of its units to the latest generation Gamma Knife, Esprit, which incorporates advanced robotics, expands the role of radiosurgery to include cranial vertebral junction targets, provides greater patient access, and enhances patient safety.
+Both the existing ICON® Gamma Knife and the new Esprit system incorporate a cone beam CT imaging system to facilitate a mask stereotactic fixation system for selected patients.

 In addition, the center conducts numerous clinical, long-term outcome research projects (typically producing 20+ peer reviewed publications each year).
 CIGNS is the coordinating center for the International Radiosurgery Research Foundation (IRRF), a multi-institutional international clinical consortium of centers of excellence performing stereotactic radiosurgery.
 The IRRF currently has members from the United States, Asia, Africa, Europe, and Asia.
 Multiple retrospective clinical trials have been published or are underway.
 More than 10,000 articles have now been published worldwide in the field of stereotactic radiosurgery.
 The University of Pittsburgh has the highest number of studies, having been cited more than 100 times.